 We’re firm believers that teams that have incorporated DevOps practices get more done, plain and simple.
 Whether it’s a movement, practice or company culture it is a debate of its own, but we’ve seen lots of concrete results adopting this approach, collaborating cross-functionally between all our teams and maintaining/upgrading the huge infrastructure we host here at Bitbar.
 The creation, testing, releasing and all communication related to that flow can happen quickly, frequently, reliably and in a timely manner.
-In this blog, I’d like to shed some light on how we do devops, what infrastructure we use, what actual value we provide for customers by using this approach and what things you’ll probably find interesting.
+In this blog, I’d like to shed some light on how we do DevOps, how we maintain and run our mobile device farm, what infrastructure we use, what actual value we provide for customers by using this approach and what things you’ll probably find interesting.

 Yet Another Day In Parad… DevOps!